federicotorrielli/blog/content/posts/dnd_characters.md

   - A defining event or relationship.
   - A clear motivation for adventuring.
   - An unresolved question or goal.
   - _Example:_ "My character was a street urchin who was taken in by a retired soldier.
 The soldier vanished mysteriously a year ago.
-My character is searching for clues, using the survival skills the soldier taught them."
+My character is searching for clues, using the survival skills the soldier taught them".
 (NPC: 1 key mentor.
 Motivation: Find mentor.
 Unresolved Question: What happened?)
 - **Leave Room for Growth:** A simpler backstory provides a strong starting point but leaves ample space for development _during_ the game.
 Discovering new facets of your character through play is incredibly rewarding.
 Your DM can use the hooks you provide to create personal plotlines.

 **Key Takeaway:** Start with a concise, evocative backstory.
 Focus on one or two key relationships, a core motivation, and an open thread.
 Let the depth emerge through gameplay and collaboration with your DM.